-To reduce the respondent's burden, the survey should first ask participants about the influence the program had on their decision to take additional energy-saving actions on their own.
-In particular, the evaluation team should ask two close-ended questions to determine program influence on spillover actions.
+To reduce the respondent's burden, the survey should first ask participants about the influence the program had on their taking additional energy-saving actions on their own.
+In particular, the evaluation team should ask two closeended questions to determine program influence on spillover actions.
 The two required questions, preceded by an optional open-ended warm-up question, are: